Aaron-Bopp/Obsidian-notes/SecondBrain/SecondBrain/ContentNotes/Classes/History/3 Gerrymandering and Voter Laws 2020 poa.md

 ## [It could reduce confusion ]{.ul}

-**Paula Brantner**, a senior advisor at Workplace Fairness, says state laws that govern voting rights vary so widely, most people don\'t even know what protections they have on Election Day.
-She said the Workplace Fairness website, which serves as a clearinghouse of information about workers\' rights, gets between 2.5 to 4 million visitors a year, and the biggest spike in visitors is on Election Day.
+**Paula Brantner**, a senior advisor at Workplace [[Fairness]], says state laws that govern voting rights vary so widely, most people don\'t even know what protections they have on Election Day.
+She said the Workplace [[Fairness]] website, which serves as a clearinghouse of information about workers\' rights, gets between 2.5 to 4 million visitors a year, and the biggest spike in visitors is on Election Day.

 \"People are scrambling to find out this information \... and unfortunately sometimes you have to notify your employer in advance, and you\'ve lost your window of opportunity to do that,\" she said.